dreamingrainbow/react-tac-toe/README.md

   Great, now that all that is out of the way lets begin by creating our new react app.

     We can start by creating a directory in our workspance and opening vscode.
 For some of you the process may be a little different but the process is generally the same.

- `create-reate-app react-tac-toe`

 ![alt text][create_react_app]

 [create_react_app]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/create_react_tac_toe.png "Create react-tac-toe"

+ `create-reate-app react-tac-toe`

+![alt text][create_react_app_success]

+[create_react_app_success]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/add_dependencies_success.png "Create react-tac-toe"

 Now, that we have our application base we can add the packages we will need to help us with layout.
+![alt text][add_dendencies]

+[add_dendencies]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/add_dependencies.png "Add dependencies"

 `cd react-tac-toe`

 `npm i bootstrap jquery reactstrap `

+![alt text][add_dendencies_success]

+[add_dendencies_success]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/add_dependencies_success.png "Dependencies added successfully"

 lets add our bootstrap to our main file

 open the index.js file and lets do a little clean up and our bootstrap css.